 One can opt for either “cold turkey” or gradually diminishing their daily alcohol intake.
 Traditionally, alcoholics are admitted to a rehab center where they can receive professional treatment or join a support group.
-The doctor often prescribes the suitable medication to alleviate the withdrawal symptoms and cope with side effects of drinking mouthwash or any other unhealthy replacement, like rubbing alcohol.
+The doctor often prescribes suitable medication to alleviate the withdrawal symptoms and cope with drinking listerine or any other unhealthy replacement, like rubbing alcohol.
 The worst way to replace spirits is reverting to some practices that offer feeling drunk without drinking.
 They are likely to cause severe consequences.

-Nowadays, however, people have a choice between various—and sometimes unconventional—alternatives in order to boost their alcohol recovery.
+Nowadays, however, people have a choice between various—and sometimes unconventional—alternatives to boost their alcohol recovery.
 Some of these alcohol alternatives include:

 - Nutritional counseling

 It is a well-known fact that detoxification from alcohol requires an immense amount of self-control and discipline.
 Because people often view alcohol as a means to escape from their daily struggles, they have to find other coping mechanisms to fill their time with, and essentially find an adequate replacement.
 This is where meditation comes in.

 Meditation can last as short as ten minutes or for as long as an hour.
 Essentially, it helps you stop alcohol cravings and focus on positive thoughts—you may even chant a few encouraging phrases (repeat them as often as you wish), such as “I am on the path to living a better life.”
 Another great form of meditation is visualization—imagining how you will feel, look, and behave once you have achieved your goal.
 There are even specific books on alcohol addiction that provide detailed guides on suitable meditation techniques.